RazCiuca/MAIS_project_2024_nn_loss_landscape/README.md

 - Can we design architectures whose loss functions exhibit less of a narrowing effect, thereby being trainable with higher learning rates?
 - Can we design architectures where most of the high- $\lambda$ vectors are sequestered to a small number of network components?
 This would allow us to use much higher learning rates in the rest of the network without risking divergence.
 - How do we efficiently minimise noise in the larger eigenvalues while still making large steps in the low-eigenvalue directions?
+- do the eigenvectors of the network change when oscillating at equilibrium? what causes their change?
+- can we predict oscillations in and out of the valley due to sgd noise?
+- does weight decay and/or grad clipping meaningfully affect these results?

 ## Appendix: Derivation of Equilibrium Distribution for SGD with Momentum <a name="sgd-mom-derivation"></a>